houseparty/zoho-desk-sdk/README.md

 # Zoho Desk SDK (Beta)
 Nodejs SDK for interfacing with the zoho desk API

+# Disclaimer
+This package is not developed or maintained by Zoho Corporation Pvt.
+Ltd. This is not an official SDK and full functionality is not guaranteed.
+Provided as-is

 # Authentication
 Zoho uses an Oauth authentication strategy that requires a few steps to complete.
 General guidance for working with authentication can be found [here](https://desk.zoho.com/DeskAPIDocument#Authentication#OauthTokens).
 The available documentation focuses on web-based authentication, but since this SDK is meant to be used "headless" some of the instructions are unclear.